turbot/guardrails-samples/calculated_policies/multi_cloud_storage_cost_savings/README.md

 By setting the tag or label as {Environment:=Dev} on storage resources will allow Turbot to the manage the resource under the governance of this business rule.

-NOTE: Rule currently manages Azure and AWS resources only.

 ## Implementation Details

-This Terraform template creates a smart folder and applies a calculated policies on the policies:
+This Terraform template creates a smart folder and applies calculated policies on the policies:

 - `Azure > Storage > Storage Account > Access Tier`
 - `AWS > S3 > Bucket > Versioning`